On This Page:

 What are the Key Segments of the Juice Bar Industry?

+What is considered a juice bar?
 The juice and smoothie bars industry can be broken down into the following sectors:

 - Smoothie Bars: These smoothie shops primarily serve smoothies, juice blends, and similar drinks.
 They do not typically sell juice by the glass but offer juice for sale by the bottle or carton.
 Some smoothie bars also make juice and smoothies for on-site consumption, at high speeds to meet high demand.
 These juices are blended with plant ingredients that include cucumbers, kale, carrots, beets, wheatgrass juice, and fruits.
 These shops will often sell some food items on their menu options.